andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 **Close Date**

 Bizible points to the Actual Close Date field out of the box.
 If you are not using this or also use the Estimated Close Date field, please explain your process to your Solutions Engineer or Success Manager.
 A custom workflow may be need to account for both fields.
+<br>&nbsp;

 ## Set up Your Adobe Admin Console and Identity Provider {#set-up-your-adobe-admin-console-and-identity-provider}

 The first step to using Bizible is to create and sign-in to your provisioned Adobe Admin Console.
-If you haven't already received the email with log-in instructions, please contact your Bizible Account Representative.
+If you haven't already received the email with log in instructions, please contact your Bizible Account Representative.

 As a product within the Adobe Suite, Bizible leverages the full functionality of Adobe Admin Console for Identity Management.
 More resources can be found here: https://helpx.adobe.com/enterprise/using/admin-console.html.